emmyforlife/site-reliability-challenge/README.md

 ### 2.DEPLOY A SAMPLE JS APPLICATION WITH 3 REPLICAS

 a.
-Create a sample javascript application
+Create a sample javascript application (See uploaded files)

 b.
 Dockerize the application (See the Dockerfile), build the docker image and run on you local system.

+  i. docker build . -t yourusername/node-web-app

+  ii. docker run -p 49160:8080 -d yourusername/node-web-app

 c.
 Upload to an image registry (dockerhub)

+  i. docker push yourusername/node-web-app

 d.
 Deploy to minikube (create and apply a deployment and service manifests)

+  i. kubectl apply -f deployment.yml

+  ii. kubectl apply -f service.yml

 e.
 Access/Test the service, run "minikube service --url name of service" on your terminal to retrieve the URL then access the URL from a web browser